-The date for the Parish Council meeting will be Wednesday 26th of March 2025 at Compton Abbas Church Hall at 6.30pm,
+The date for the Parish Council meeting will be Wednesday 27th of May 2026 at Compton Abbas Church Hall at 6.30pm

 If you find difficulties opening attachments, please contact the Clerk for an alternative format.